JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 the allocation speed.

 To avoid that at the cost of performance, a couple of options are available:

 * Switch the memory allocator from `mimalloc` to the system allocator.
 For that, set the `-Xallocator=std` compilation option in your Gradle build script.
+* Switch to the custom memory allocator.
+It is still [Experimental](components-stability.md#stability-levels-explained) and to try it in your projects, set the `-Xallocator=custom` compilation option in your Gradle build script.

+  For more information on the design of the new allocator, see this [README](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/runtime/src/custom_alloc/README.md).

 * Since Kotlin 1.8.0-Beta, you can also instruct `mimalloc` to promptly release memory back to the system.
 It's a smaller performance cost, but it gives less definitive results.